bremen79/cocob/README.md

 with an algorithm on top.
 This would lead exactly to the same convergence rate we get with COCOB, but the advantage here is that you just need to run one algorithm!

+We refer the interested reader to the [paper](https://arxiv.org/abs/1705.07795) for many more details.

 ### Code & Usage